BHPS weights for BHPS components in UKHLS wave 6

 If it's easier, would it be possible that I could explain on the phone?
 Please let me know what's best.

-Updated by Peter Lynn over 3 years ago
+Updated by Peter Lynn about 4 years ago

 - Assignee changed from Peter Lynn to Sook Kim